bevan654/cam/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue on GitHub
-- Check the troubleshooting section
+- Check the API documentation
-- Review Stripe documentation for payment-related issues
+- Review the code comments
+- Open an issue on GitHub

+## 🔮 Future Enhancements

+- User authentication and profiles
+- Order tracking and history
+- Push notifications
+- Real-time delivery updates
+- Restaurant admin panel
+- Analytics dashboard

 ---

-**Note**: This app uses Stripe's Payment Intents API for secure payment processing.
-Always test thoroughly in test mode before going live with real payments.
+**Built with ❤️ for university students everywhere**